Steals, deals, and secrets – Inside India’s Chor Bazaars

 And here’s the ultimate pro tip—download the Savaari app and book a local car rental with a chauffeur.
 Sure, you might be tempted to drive yourself, but imagine the parking nightmares while you’re on a shopping spree.
 With a driver at the wheel, you can focus on the fun while they handle the chaos.
 Plus, you’ll have a spacious car to stash all your fabulous finds, and your driver will likely have insider knowledge on where to score the best deals.
 It’s like having a personal shopping assistant—minus the extra fee!

-Last Updated on August 27, 2024 by Shabari Shankar
+Last Updated on September 24, 2024 by Smiral Shah

 A quick summary